devlouisc/kake/README.md

 This project is in the proof of concept phase so things will change quickly and the code is only intended to work on my machine, for now.

-# To Do

-- Pull down dependencies from the specified repositories
-- Store cached dependencies
-- Perform dependency resolution

 # Dependency Management

 ```json